Writer of children’s stories

 〰️

-I write both in prose and in fast-paced rhyme and I try to write characters that inspire silly or interesting voices.
-I like adventurous and heartwarming stories but, overall, my preference tends to lean towards funny stories.
-And thinking back to my live storytelling days, this has always been the case— there was nothing better than having a whole group of little faces laugh (sometimes raucously) at the bits I had hoped they would!
+I write both in prose and in fast-paced rhyme.
+I enjoy adventurous and heartwarming stories, but overall, my preference tends to lean toward funny ones.
+Thinking back to my live storytelling days, this has always been the case—there was nothing better than seeing a whole group of little faces laugh (sometimes raucously) at the parts I had hoped they would!

 I am currently looking for representation.